byui-cse/cse212-csharp/docs/lesson04/teach.md

 ### I. PROBLEM 1 - SIMPLE QUEUE
   1. Download the following code and load into your code editor: [file here]() (Note: Do not read through the code first.
 Instead, proceed with the instructions below).

-  2. The Simple_Queue class implements a traditional FIFO queue that has an enqueue and dequeue function.
+  2. The SimpleQueue class implements a traditional FIFO queue that has an enqueue and dequeue function.
 Here are the detailed requirements (which can not be changed):
-     1. The enqueue function shall put a new item in the back of the queue
+     1. The enqueue method shall put a new item in the back of the queue

-     2. The dequeue function shall remove an item from the front of the queue
+     2. The dequeue method shall remove an item from the front of the queue

-     3. If the queue is empty, then the dequeue function shall raise an IndexError exception
+     3. If the queue is empty, then the dequeue method shall raise an IndexOutOfRangeException

   3. The code contains three test cases already implemented for you.
 Run the code and determine if a test has failed.
 If the test case fails, then you know that there is one or more errors in the function related to the test.
 If your build crashes, you can see which lines of code the error occurred on.